In this Upper Intermediate lesson, the student will learn and practice vocabulary related to the cooking process and eating.

 Phrasal verbs: eating and drinking

-The student is introduced to eating and drinking phrasals and is supposed to match them with their meanings (pig put, knock back, wolf down, plate up, pick at).
+The student is introduced to eating and drinking phrasals and is asked to match them with their meanings (pig out, knock back, wolf down, plate up, pick at).
 Then, the student practices using them in sentences.

 Next, the student tries to combine some of these verbs with different prepositions (e.g. pick up, knock down) and figure out their meanings.